ergoplatform/ergo-dex/README.md

 	Creates an encrypted storage file for the mnemonic entered by user extractStorage <storage file> address|masterKey|publicKey|secretKey mainnet|testnet
-	Reads the file, unlocks it using password and extract the requested property from the given storage file. listAddressBoxes address [<limit>=10]
+	Reads the file, unlocks it using password and extract the requested property from the given storage file. help <commandName>
+	prints usage help for a command listAddressBoxes address [<limit>=10]
 	list top <limit=10> confirmed unspent boxes owned by the given <address>
   mnemonic